open-mmlab/mmocr/docs/en/migration/transforms.md

 9. `RandomWrapper` -> `mmcv.RandomApply`

-   In version 1.x, the `RandomWrapper` wrapper has been renamed to `RandomApply`, which is used to specify the probability of performing a data transform.
+   In version 1.x, the `RandomWrapper` wrapper has been replaced with `RandomApply` in MMCV, which is used to specify the probability of performing a data transform.
 And the probability `p` is now named `prob`.

 <table class="docutils">
 <thead>